-It is very important to cover the stoma at all times in order to prevent dirt, dust, smoke, bugs) from getting into the trachea and lungs.
+It is very important to cover the stoma at all times in order to prevent foreign material (i.e., dirt, dust, smoke, bugs) from getting into the trachea and lungs.

 There are various kinds of stoma covers.
 The most effective ones are called Heat/Moisture Exchangers (HME) because they create a tight seal around the stoma.
 In addition to filtering dirt, HMEs preserve some of the moisture and heat inside the respiratory tract and prevent the person from losing them.
 The HME therefore assist in restoring the temperature, moisture and cleanliness of the inhaled air to the condition before the laryngectomy.

 The stoma often shrinks during the first weeks or months after it is created.
 To prevent it from closing completely, a tracheostomy or laryngectomy tube is initially left in the stoma 24 hours a day.
 A laryngectomy tube is a soft, silicone tube that fits into the stoma.
 Those with inadequate stoma (too small, too large or deformed) may benefit from surgical repair (stomaplasty).